infinum/eightshift-docs/website/blog/2022-09-07-block-variations.md

 ## How to register a block variation?

 The process of registering block variations is fairly simple.
-In order to register a block variation, go to **src/Blocks/variations**, add a new folder, let's call it `card-resource`.
+In order to register a block variation, go to **src/Blocks/variations**, add a new folder, and let's call it `card-resource`.
 Inside that folder, all you need to do is add a `manifest.json` file.
-It is also recommended to add a `docs` folder in which you can add a readme file and storybook.
+It is also recommended to add a `docs` folder in which you can add a readme file and storybook file.

 Inside your `manifest.json` file, add the attributes to define the new default attributes for this variation.
 Here is an example: